mozilla-services/autopush-loadtester/README.md

 ## Developing

-Checkout the code from this git repo and install the dependencies Now install the requirements for `ap-loadtester`, and run the package setup for the command line script to be ready:
+Checkout the code from this repository and run the package setup after the virtualenv is active:

     $ python setup.py --develop